SourceComb/sc-sprites/README.md

 -- from.
-You can also pass in a file object. local sheet = parser:newSheet('res/my-spritesheet.scspr') -- This method is a shortcut for: local sheet = scspr.Spritesheet:new(parser, 'res/my-spritesheet.scspr') -- If you want, you can give it the file path (or file -- object) later.
+You can also pass in a file object. local sheet = parser:newSheet('res/my-spritesheet.scspr') -- This method is a shortcut for: local sheet = common.instance(scspr.Spritesheet, parser, 'res/my-spritesheet.scspr') -- If you want, you can give it the file path (or file -- object) later.
 Just remember to call all the methods. local sheet = parser:newSheet() -- or Spritesheet:new(parser)